russellmorley/WebApplicationAuthenticationExperiment/readme.md

 ### Features

+- Includes a pattern for overriding authentication handlers (e.g. `WebApplicationAuthenticationExperiment.Google.SubscriberGoogleAuthenticationHandler`) to use an injected `WebApplicationAuthenticationExperiment.Subscriber.ISubscriberAuthenticationHandler` implementation which could, for example, use the authenticating user's **external unique id** to determine (e.g. by checking a subscriber db table) if the user is a subscriber before considering the authentication successful.
+- Includes a base hub class `WebApplicationAuthenticationExperiment.Subscriber.SubscriberHub` that obtains the connecting user's **external unique identifier** which can be used, for example, to query a tenant DB then add the connection the signalr/websocket tenant group for sending messages just to connected tenant users.
 - React Authenticator and Listener are both implemented as Typscript classes so they can be easily reused in other Typescript applications.
 - Implementation of React `useEffect` in `App.tsx` correctly deals with signed in and signed out state.
 - Shows how to configure Vite to proxy api requests to the back end without hardcoding endpoint urls by using an Aspire